CyberFlameGO/svnpython/Doc/library/tarfile.rst

 .. exception:: ExtractError

-   Is raised for *non-fatal* errors when using :meth:`TarFile.extract`, but only if :attr:`TarFile.errorlevel`\ ``== 2``.
+   Is raised for *non-fatal* errors when using :meth:`extract`, but only if :attr:`TarFile.errorlevel`\ ``== 2``.

 .. exception:: HeaderError

-   Is raised by :meth:`TarInfo.frombuf` if the buffer it gets is invalid.
+   Is raised by :meth:`frombuf` if the buffer it gets is invalid.

    .. versionadded:: 2.6

 Each of the following constants defines a tar archive format that the :mod:`tarfile` module is able to create.
 See section :ref:`tar-formats` for